moleculerjs/site/source/0.12/docs/errors.md

 ```

 ### `MoleculerServerError`
-Moleculer Error for server errors which is retryable.
+Error for retryable server errors.
 Parameters are same as `MoleculerRetryableError`.

 ### `MoleculerClientError`
-Moleculer Error for client error which is **not** retryable.
+Error for client error which is **not** retryable.
 Parameters are same as `MoleculerRetryableError`.

 ## Internal error classes